spryker/spryker-docs/docs/dg/dev/architecture/coding-conventions.md

 - Table definitions MUST include the `phpName` attribute.
 - Table foreign key MUST follow the format `fk_[remote_entity]` (eg: `fk_customer_address`, `fk_customer_address_book`).
 - Table foreign key definitions MUST include the `phpName` attribute.
-- Tables with sensitive primary key (eg: `spy_order` ID gives information about submitted order count) MUST include `uuid` field for public access purpose.
+- Tables with sensitive primary key  MUST include `uuid` field for public access purpose.
+- The `uuid` field MUST be defined for external communication to uniquely identify records (eg: `spy_order` ID gives information about submitted order count).
   - The field MAY be `null` by default.
   - The field MUST be eventually unique across the table (until the unique value is provided, the business logic MAY NOT operate appropriately).